scikit-learn-contrib/MAPIE/doc/user_guide.rst

 Tutorial
 ========

-In this tutorial, we will consider a simple, one-dimensional, function to compare the prediction intervals estimated by MAPIE:
+In this tutorial, we compare the prediction intervals estimated by MAPIE on a simple, one-dimensional, function

 .. math::

    f(x) = x \times sin(x)

-We will start by answering the two following questions by fitting a simple polynomial function to the considered one-dimensional :math:`x \times sin(x)`:
+Throughout this tutorial, we will answer the following questions:

 - How well do the MAPIE methods capture the aleatoric uncertainty existing in the data?
-  Here, the one-dimensional function is generated with a constant, homoscedastic, noise and with input data obtained through an uniform distribution.

-- How do the prediction intervals estimated by the jackknife+ methods evolve for new *out-of-distribution* data?
-Here, the one-dimensional function is generated without noise but with input data obtained through a normal distribution.
+- How do the prediction intervals estimated by the resampling methods evolve for new *out-of-distribution* data?

-Then, we will compare the prediction intervals estimated for several models:

-- a polynomial function

-- a boosting model

-- a simple neural network
+- How do the prediction intervals vary between regressor models?

+We will start by fitting asimple polynomial function to the considered one-dimensional :math:`x \times sin(x)`.
+We will then compare the estimated prediction intervals using a polynomial function, a boosting model, and a simple neural network.

 1. Estimating the aleatoric uncertainty of homoscedastic noisy data
 ===================================================================

-Let’s start by generating our noisy one-dimensional function with a uniform distribution of the input data.
+Let’s start by generating noisy one-dimensional data obtained through uniform distribution.
 Here, the noise is considered as *homoscedastic*, since it remains constant over :math:`x`.

 .. code:: python